 - Get some exercise every day.

 If your internal hemorrhoids are severe, you may need other treatment.
-The doctor may tie off the hemorrhoids with rubber bands or scar the tissue around the hemorrhoids.
-These treatments reduce the blood supply to the hemorrhoids so that they shrink or go away.
+The doctor may tie off the hemorrhoids with rubber bands or create scar tissue around the hemorrhoids.
+These treatments reduce the blood supply to the hemorrhoids so they shrink or go away.

 Hemorrhoids: When to call